xim3320/SPaRTAN/SPaRTAN_python/README.md

 	```sh
 	python setup.py build_ext --inplace
 	```
 	  It will generate a.so (Mac or Linux), or a.pyd (Windows) file.

 	2. Copy the .so(.pyd) file into SPaRTAN folder

 ### Load the data
-We load the data into dataset object
+Here we load the data of a Matlab format dataset
 ```sh
 dataset = loadmat("../data/pbmc5kdc.mat")
 D = dataset['D']